TZstatsADS/Spring2019-Proj4-group11/README.md

 _Vitha, Matthew mv2705_
 * assisted and provided suggestions in testing and evaluation parts
-* attended all group meetings
+* attended and participated in all group meetings

 _Wang, Yujie yw3285_ (group leader)
 * Error Correction (Part 4): Built and implemented functions for candidate nomination, prior probability calculation, channel probability calculation, candidate score calculation.
 Compute denominator (char_x and char_xy) for channel probability from data in the trainning set.